 Sallie Mae maintains a portfolio of tax-advantaged assets principally to support education-related financing activities.
 That portfolio was primarily responsible for the decrease in the effective federal income tax rate from the statutory rate of 35 percent to 30 percent, 27 percent and 29 percent in 1996, 1995 and 1994, respectively.
 Sallie Mae is exempt from all state, local, and District of Columbia income, franchise, sales and use, personal property and other taxes, except for real property taxes.
 However, this tax exemption is effective at the GSE level and does not apply to its operating subsidiaries.
 Under its Privatization Act, the Company's GSE and non-GSE activities would be separated, with non-GSE activities being subject to taxation at the state and local level.
 State taxes are expected to be immaterial in 1997 as the majority of the Company's business activities will relate to the GSE.
-As increasing business are expected to increase accordingly.
+As increasing business activities occur outside of the GSE, the effects of state and local taxes are expected to increase accordingly.